What are some best value for money strategies to address childhood obesity?

 Need help using the CHOICES Childhood Obesity National Action Kit?

 For general assistance in using the CHOICES Childhood Obesity National Action Kit, please contact the CHOICES Project at firstname.lastname@example.org.
 For technical questions regarding how the CHOICES model projects the health impact, population reach, implementation cost, and/or cost-effectiveness of strategies to reduce childhood obesity, please refer to our publications or contact The CHOICES Project at email@example.com.

 More about the Developers of the CHOICES Childhood Obesity National Action Kit

-The CHOICES Childhood Obesity National Action Kit was developed by the CHOICES Project team, specifically Katie Giles and Molly Knox– under the leadership of Dr. Steven Gortmaker and Dr. Angie Cradock – and in partnership with Burness and Alley Interactive.
+The CHOICES Childhood Obesity National Action Kit was developed by the CHOICES Project team, specifically Katie Giles and Molly Garrone – under the leadership of Dr. Steven Gortmaker and Dr. Angie Cradock – and in partnership with Burness and Alley Interactive.
 The JPB Foundation provided funding for the development of the CHOICES Childhood Obesity National Action Kit.